carpentries-incubator/web-scraping-python/episodes/a-real-website.md

 ![](fig/view_page_source.png){alt="A screenshot of The Carpentries upcoming workshops website in the Google Chrome web browser, showing how to View page source"}

 In the HTML page source in your browser, you can scroll down to find the first-level header (`<h1>`) with the text “Upcoming workshops.”
-An easier way is to use the Find bar — press Ctrl + F on Windows or Command + F on Mac — and search for “Upcoming workshops.”
+An easier way is to use the Find bar (press Ctrl + F on Windows or Command + F on Mac) and search for “Upcoming workshops.”

 From that point, you can read the surrounding HTML and compare it to how the content appears on the rendered website.
 You’ll see how formatting is handled through tags like unordered lists (`<ul>`), list items (`<li>`), paragraphs (`<p>`), and content divisions (`<div>`).